The PerforModule Pack Collections at Isotonik Studios have been restructured.

 ~Devil’s Compressor: Go-to versatile compression which can work nicely for either very light, subtle compression, or for smashing the shit out of drums, without having to dial in anything but the intensity.

 ~Expandurator: Probably THE favorite of all the dynamixing racks.
 Prime go-to for “highlighting a certain frequency in a part”.
 I can set the focus frequency, set the lower and upper range, and enhance beautifully, injecting density to that frequency while increasing the peak level far less than an EQ bump, for example, would.
 After creation and testing, it was joked that instances of this effect rack could be used to mix an entire song, with no other plugins whatsoever.

 ~Froptical Compressor: A very unique multiband compression.
 The way it shelves frequencies can be used for surgical tone-shaping coupled with sexy analog vibe.

 ~Loudness Contour Fader: I’ve taken to using it instead of a normal volume fader to automate volume for parts.
 What it means is that i get more perceptible tone with less total peak congenstion, because human ears.

-~Low-End Bump: Because human ears, bass frequencies tend to use up more headroom than higher frequencies.
+~Low-End Bump: Because human ears, perceptual bass frequencies will eat up more headroom than similarly-perceptible higher frequencies.
 This means that boosting bass is more likely to bump up against your ceiling.
 Low-End Bump boost the areas just above and below a focus frequency more than that frequency itself, so by setting it to match a low transient peak, it can be boosted more than usual, for warmer fatness.